AdyRock/SwitchBotBLEHub/readme.md

 The board also supports Over The Air updates so future updates can be sent directly to the board.
 Open a browser on a computer connected to the same network as the board.
 Navigate to http://board_ip_address/update

-Select the Firmware option and then choose the SwitchBotBLEHub.ino.esp32.bin file.
+Select the Firmware option and then choose the SwitchBotBLEHub.ino.bin file from the \build\esp32.esp32.esp32 folder.
 The file download should start straight away.